The idea behind a server cluster is to provide consistent and reliable

 increasing the reliability and efficiency of each system at the same time.
 The result

 would build a strong foundation of uptime.
-To do this, it is imperative that file fragmentation
+To do this, it is imperative that excessive

 How do I Improve Cluster Server uptime and efficiency?

 The first thing to realize is that resource waste begins right at the O/S level

 when files split into many pieces upon write.
 Because this is at the top of the